yazandaba/WideLips/README.md

 by default, it's built as a static library to build libWideLips as a shared library, use `-DBUILD_SHARED_LIBS=ON` option.
 - **CMake**: 3.20 or newer
-- **Ninja**: WideLips uses Ninja primarily as its build system, but 'Unix Makefiles' and 'Visual Studio' are supported as well.
+- **Build System**: WideLips uses Ninja (1.13.1) primarily as its build system, but 'Unix Makefiles' and 'Visual Studio' are supported as well.
 - **OS**: Windows, Linux
 - **CPU**: AVX2 support (Intel Haswell 2013+, AMD Excavator 2015+)